bplaat/neva-processor/README.md

 bbe data = bna data
 ```

+## Memory Banking
+Originally, the Neva processor only had an 8-bit address bus.
+After a while I discovered that this was a little too little for larger programs such as: the game pong.
+So I opted to add a simple banking system.

+The banking system works as follows: there are two bank registers, the code and the data bank.
+The code bank works as the higher byte of the instruction fetch and the data bank works as the higher byte of all other address functions including the stack.
+You can adjust these bank registers with certain bank instructions.

+I have chosen to split these two bank registers as this gives the possibility to use for example a data bank and different code banks or to use a code bank and different data banks.
+Banks are so far only supported in the JavaScript simulator.
+Thanks to this banking system, the Neva processor now has a 16-bit address bus and can now use 2 ^ 16 = 65536 bytes of memory!

 ## Memory I/O interface
 All input and output options of the computer are based on memory addresses.
 So you need to read or write to some specific addresses to communicate with other devices:
 ```